ZertoPublic/Z4K/docs/Z4KAdministrationGuide.md

 -	Perform a Failover
 -	Restore a Single VPG
 -	Move operation
--	Configure Long-term Retention (LTR) in Kubernetes Environments
+-	Configure Long-term Retention in Kubernetes Environments
-	>	Zerto for Kubernetes supports backing up Kubernetes workloads and their data to a Long-term Repository and restoring them from the Long-term Repository to the original site, or to a different site/namespace.
+	>	Z4K supports backing up Kubernetes workloads and their data to a Long-term Repository and restoring them from the Long-term Repository to the original site, or to a different site/namespace.
 - Log Retention
 	>	Log collection occurs automatically, and the logs are uploaded to Amazon S3.
 You can also collect logs ad hoc.
--	Protect Ingress Controller Resources](#protecting-ingress-controller-resources)
+-	Protect Ingress Controller Resources
-	>	Zerto for Kubernetes supports replicating Ingress Controller Resources so networking configuration can be replicated and easily deployed on the recovery site.
+	>	Z4K supports replicating Ingress Controller Resources so networking configuration can be replicated and easily deployed on the recovery site.
 -	Taints and Tolerations
 	>	Z4K supports taints and tolerations configuration for nodes and pods.
 -	Tweaks